raaghavbhyana/Youtube_Video_Summarizer/Readme.md

+## YouTube Video Summarizer

+This project provides an automated solution for summarizing YouTube videos.
+It leverages the `youtube_transcript_api` to fetch transcripts, utilizes `langchain` to harness an open-source, locally installed large language model (LLM), and employs the `streamlit` library to create a user-friendly web application for video summarization.

 **Features:**

+* Automatic video summarization

+*Features:**

 - Leverages `youtube_transcript_api` to fetch transcripts
 - Utilizes `langchain` to harness the open-source, locally installed OLLama's Llama2 large language model (LLM) for summarization